-To minimise potential adverse social, economic, amenity and land use effects at local and regional scales.
+To minimise potential adverse social, economic, amenity and land use effects, including impacts on existing public facilities, social values, human health, businesses, land uses, open space and other landscape values.

-- Potential for project works and operations to affect business (including farming and tourism) operations or other existing or approved facilities or land uses. - Potential for dust emissions resulting from construction works and activities, including dust from potentially contaminated soil. - Potential for increases in noise and vibration levels during project construction or operation to affect amenity adversely in adjacent residential and parkland areas. - Potential for project construction or operation to affect local air quality adversely. - Potential for temporary or permanent changes to use of or access to existing infrastructure in the project area and in its vicinity. - Potential for impacts on reasonably foreseeable upgrades to public infrastructure. - Potential for impacts on recreational boating and other recreational activities from the project. - Potential for adverse impacts on visual or landscape values.
+- Potential for project works to affect business (including farming) operations or other existing or approved facilities or land uses. - Potential for dust emissions resulting from construction works and activities, including dust from potentially contaminated soil.

-- Describe the demographic and social character of residential communities near the project. - Identify dwellings and any other potentially sensitive receptors (e.g. community centres, open spaces, etc.) that could be affected by the project's potential effects on air quality, noise or vibration levels, especially vulnerable receptors including children and the elderly.
+- Potential for increases in noise and vibration levels during project construction or operation to affect amenity adversely in adjacent residential and parkland areas. - Potential for increases in noise levels from project construction or operation to affect amenity significantly in adjacent residential and parkland areas. - Potential for project construction or operation to affect local air quality adversely. - Potential for temporary or permanent changes to use of or access to existing infrastructure in the project area and in its vicinity. - Potential for impacts on reasonably foreseeable upgrades to public infrastructure. - Potential for impacts on recreational boating activities from the project. - Potential for adverse impacts on visual or landscape values.

-- Monitor and characterise background levels of air quality (e.g. dust and greenhouse gas emissions from equipment), noise and vibration near the project, including established residential areas and other sensitive receptors. - Identify existing and reasonably foreseeable land uses and businesses occupying land to be traversed by, adjacent to, or otherwise affected by impacts from the project. - Identify strategic plans specifying or encouraging land use outcomes for land to be occupied by the project. - Identify existing levels of recreational boating and other recreational activities in the vicinity of the Crib Point jetty and the channels used by commercial shipping to move to and from the jetty. - Identify visual and landscape values near the project, including public and private vantage points from which elements of the project may be visible.
+- Describe the demographic and social character of residential communities near the project. - Identify dwellings and any other potentially sensitive receptors (e.g. community centres, open spaces, etc.) that could be affected by the project's potential effects on air quality, noise or vibration levels, especially vulnerable receptors including children and the elderly. - Monitor and characterise background levels of air quality (e.g. dust and greenhouse gas emissions from equipment), noise and vibration near the project, including established residential areas and other sensitive receptors. - Identify existing and reasonably foreseeable land uses and businesses occupying land to be traversed by, or adjacent to, the project. - Identify relevant strategic plans specifying or encouraging land use outcomes for land to be occupied by the project. - Identify existing levels of recreational boating in the vicinity of the Crib Point jetty and the channels used by commercial shipping to move to and from the jetty. - Identify visual and landscape values near the project, including vantage points from which elements of the project may be visible.

-- Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors during project construction and operation arising from specified air pollution indicators, noise, vibration, traffic and lighting, in the context of applicable policy and standards and the anticipated increase in shipping traffic in Western Port resulting from the project. - Identify options for mitigating impacts from project construction or operation on potentially affected businesses and community facilities including open space. - Identify options for mitigating or managing visual or landscape impacts of the project.
+- Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors during project construction and operation arising from specified air pollution indicators, noise, vibration and lighting, in the context of applicable policy and standards and the anticipated increase in shipping traffic in Western port resulting from the project. - Identify options for mitigating impacts from project construction or operation on adjacent businesses and community facilities including open space. - Identify options for mitigating or managing visual or landscape impacts of the project.

-- Identify implications for communities, current land uses and businesses and immediately foreseeable changes in land use. - Predict likely atmospheric concentrations of dust and other air pollution indicators at sensitive receptors near the FSRU or along the pipeline corridor, during project construction and operation, using an air quality impact assessment undertaken in accordance with SEPP environmental objectives. - Assess likely noise, vibration, traffic, lighting and visual impacts at sensitive receptors adjacent to the project during project construction and operation (both with and in the absence of the proposed mitigation measures), relative to standards. - Describe the likely extent and duration of temporary disruption to existing land uses arising from project construction. - Describe potential impacts on public infrastructure including roads resulting from construction or operations activities. - Describe potential impacts on recreational activities resulting from the project. - Assess potential safety hazards to the public arising from project construction and operation.
+- Identify implications for current land uses and immediately foreseeable changes in land use. - Predict likely atmospheric concentrations of dust and other relevant air pollution indicators at sensitive receptors near the FSRU or along the pipeline corridor, during project construction and operation, using an air quality impact assessment undertaken in accordance with relevant SEPP environmental objectives. - Assess likely noise, vibration and lighting impacts at sensitive receptors adjacent to the project during project construction and operation (both with and in the absence of the proposed mitigation measures), relative to relevant standards. - Describe the likely extent and duration of temporary disruption to existing land uses arising from project construction. - Describe potential impacts on public infrastructure including roads resulting from construction or operations activities. - Assess potential safety hazards to the public arising from project construction and operation.